My Cycle

 Research

 We interviewed five young adults, seven mothers, and one medical practitioner to learn about their struggles regarding their reproductive and/or menstrual health.
-We also conductive secondary research by reading academic papers, news articles, and blogs.
+We also conducted secondary research by reading academic papers, news articles, and blogs.

 Key Pain Points